 Like most Canadians your age, changes in lifestyle have you contemplating protection – and perhaps not the same protection you were contemplating in your twenties.

-There are several reasons – you are still relatively young in middle age and can secure a good rate for life insurance before the risk of health afflictions affecting you or your relatives raises your premiums.
-These are just a couple of factors that affect pricing – you can catch up on the rest here.
+There are several reasons to get life insurance in your forties.
+You are still relatively young in middle age and can secure a good rate for life insurance.
+Your still in the period before the risk of health afflictions affecting you or your relatives raises your premiums.
+These are just a couple of factors that affect pricing.

 You may have coverage through a group plan at your work, but at this age career changes and promotions are more and more likely – you could find yourself with a gap in coverage or no coverage at all depending on that next role.
 Sound likely?
 Find out why group plans can be lacking in life insurance coverage.